Nablaaa/CompetitionAssay/README.md

         --- inoculum/
         --- TW_growth/
 ```

+- save your data there
+- save the model there (this file is too large to be saved on github - you have it already in dropbox under
+imaging_datasets/models/ , but it is better placed in Google Drive where we need it ^^)
+- save the colab script in drive too ("noise2void_prediction.ipynb") - this script can be found in the repository
 - run the "noise2void_prediction" script in google colab (it will create a folder called "denoised" (inside the TW_growth) in which all results are saved)
 - now download the complete "dataset_competition_assays" to have it locally on your computer (or if you have it already then download only the "denoised" folder and add it to the TW_growth folder)
 - P.S. in future we will either do everything in colab or install tensorflow on your computer